samrg123/Computer-Chronicles-Downloader/README.md

 ## Things to Note
 - By default CCDownloader is configured to download all the files in `files.xml` who's names don't match `' REPEAT [.*].EXT'` and don't already existing in `--dir`.
 - `REPEAT` files represent reruns of previously aired episodes and can be hard linked to their original aired episodes by executing the commands output from `py CCDownloader.py --listLinks`
+    > Note: Season 20 only consists of reruns and doesn't contain any unique files.
+As a result the 'Season 20' folder isn't created by default and should be manually created in the `--dir` folder before running the link commands.
-- There are currently 37 known missing episodes that can be found in `missing.xml`.
+- There are currently 100 mssing (33 unique) episodes that can be found in `missing.xml`.
 Feel free to reach out to me with a download link to any of the missing episodes and so I can add them to `files.xml`
 - Currently all of the episodes in `files.xml` are in english* and cherry picked between versions for best quality.
 A list of episodes with mulitple versions can be found in `multiversion.txt`.
     > *Season 12 Episode 20 is in English, but has hardcoded arabic subtitles.
-As such a strictly english version is also tracked in `missing.xml`
+A strictly english version is also tracked in `missing.xml`.
+    > *Season 15 Episode 02 has partial missing audio.
+A better copy of the episode is also tracked in `missing.xml`.
+    > *Season 19 Episode 20 has English audio on a second track and the video is partially corrupt.
+A better copy of the episode is also tracked in `missing.xml`.
+    > *I admittedly haven't watched all 400+ episodes, so if you stumble across an episode that isn't in english or of 'good' quality let me know and I'll update `missing.xml` to include it.
 - All download links are sourced from various [Internet Archive](https://archive.org/) uploads.
 If you enjoy using CCDownloader consider making a donation to them [here](https://archive.org/donate?origin=iawww-TopNavDonateButton)